 Ceremonial hunting: means taking of game for use in traditional tribal ceremonies and/or for religious purposes.
-Only enrolled members of the Colville Tribes with šnṗ̃əšqwawsəxw (Wenatchi) listed on their Tribal Identification Card shall exercise ceremonial hunting rights.
+Only enrolled members of the Colville Tribes shall exercise ceremonial hunting rights.

 CCT Identification Card: Identification card (blue card) issued to enrolled members of the Colville Confederated Tribes.
-In order to hunt under the šnṗ̃əšqwawsəxw (Wenatchi) Regulations, a valid CCT identification Card listing šnṗ̃əšqwawsəxw (Wenatchi) is required.

-Closed Areas: Those portions of the šnṗ̃əšqwawṡ̃əxw (Wenatchi) Aboriginal Territory not open for tribal hunting, trapping, or snaring.
+Closed Areas: Those portions of the North Half or South Half of the Reservation not open for tribal hunting, trapping, or snaring.